kadmanikanta/kadmanikanta/README.md

 🔭 **Currently Working On:**
 - **Speech Diarization using Deep Learning and Reinforcement Learning**
-  Developing a cutting-edge CNN-BiLSTM-RL framework aimed at enhancing speech diarization accuracy and efficiency.
+  Developing a cutting-edge  rl framework aimed at enhancing speech diarization accuracy and efficiency.
 Leveraging my expertise in deep learning to explore novel approaches to speaker recognition and segmentation.

 🌱 **Currently Learning:**
 - Advanced reinforcement learning techniques to refine model decision-making.